World Plants Logo

 Leaf Description

 Leaves can normally grow around 8 cm in length with 3-5 lobes.
-They are bright green during the summer and turn to a scarlet red during the early autumn.
-Leaves are also a simple, opposite/subopposite, with palmate venation that has serrate, incised, lobed margins.
+They are bright green during the summer, and turn to a scarlet red during the early autumn.
+Leaves are simple, opposite/subopposite, with palmate venation that has serrate, incised, lobed margins.

 Flower Description